dsanson/dsanson.github.com/863s2012/readings.markdown

     Modality.
 In *Reality and Humean Supervenience: Essays on the Philosophy of David Lewis*, ed.
 Gerhard Preyer and Frank Siebelt, 27–55.
 Lanham, MD: Rowman & Littlefield.
--   Mcdaniel, Kris.
+-   McDaniel, Kris.
 2006.
 “Modal Realisms.” *Philosophical Perspectives*
     20: 303–331.
 -   Dorr, Cian.
 2010.
 “How to Be a Modal Realist.”